perjerz/academic-perjerz/content/post/en-recap-keynote-angular-connect-day-1/index.md

 ![ng deploy](./ng-deploy.JPG)

 The Angular hello world app by ng new has been redesigned.
-It looks cool!
+It looks cool! 😎
 ![ng new](./ng-new.JPG)

 There are more features in Angular 8.

-- Lazy loading with import() syntax following standard
+- Lazy loading with import() syntax to following web standard
 - Custom Builders for customize build steps
 - Web Worker Bundling
 - AngularJS $location support to do hybrid AngularJS and Angular with same router